tiyab/dotfiles/README.md

 It is using only bash command and is shellcheck proof.
 If it is reminding you of another dotfiles, that is normal.
 This is a copy AND reviewed version of this [atomantic dotfiles project](https://github.com/atomantic/dotfiles).

 V2 !!
 Yes already a V2 as I was not satisfied with the V1.
 Overall simplification (I think) and seperation of tasks.
-Implementation of Brewfile too!!
+Implementation of a Brewfile too!!

 # Installation
 > Note: Please review the code before running it blindly